devargon/dank-vibes-bot/README.md

    TOKEN=Your Discord bot's token
-   HOST=127.0.0.1 (if you're testing your bot with a local database) DATABASE=The name of the database in the PostgreSQL server.
+   HOST=127.0.0.1 (if you're testing your bot with a local database) DATABASE=The name of the database in the PostgreSQL server. dbUSER=The username you set for the bot to access the PostgreSQL server. dbPASSWORD=The password you set for the bot to access the PostgreSQL server.
-   USER=The username you set for the bot to access the PostgreSQL server. dbPASSWORD=The password you set for the bot to access the PostgreSQL server. dbGITHUBPAT = The GitHub personal access token you generated in step 5
+   GITHUBPAT = The GitHub personal access token you generated in step 5
    ```
    It should look something like this: ![](https://cdn.nogra.me/screenshots/notepad%2B%2B_VtdIwXXZ7t.png)
 9. Start the bot.